Nimrod (album): Release and promotion

 The band's first promotional appearance for the release of Nimrod took place at the Tower Records store in Manhattan; the performance escalated into a riot.

 The Nimrod promotional tour began that fall and opened with a performance and in-store record signing on November 11, 1997, at a Tower Records in Manhattan.
-The band was upset upon reading reviews that suggested the band had lost its punk edge, and despite the several security staff present both inside and outside of the building, started a riot during its scheduled eight-song set at the store.
+The band was upset upon reading reviews that suggested the band had lost its punk edge, and despite the presence of security staff both inside and outside the building, started a riot during its scheduled eight-song set at the store.
 Armstrong then wrote the words "fuck" and "nimrod" in black spray paint on the storefront windows, and proceeded to moon the audience of approximately 1,400 people.
 After the riot settled down, Cool threw his bass drum into the crowd while Armstrong attempted the same with a monitor, which was wrestled away from him by a store manager.
 No charges were filed and no injuries were reported, but the store was closed for the day to repair damages caused.

 On the tour in promotion of the album, Green Day aimed for simplicity and decided not to bring new instrumentalists to play for the new songs.
 Armstrong commented, "Right now we're refraining from pulling out a lot of that 'Nimrod' stuff.
 We want to make things small.
 We don't want to bring a horn section or a violin player out with us.
 A lot of people want to hear the old stuff, and that stuff is still just as significant to us."
 The band also decided to play small theaters instead of stadiums and festivals, as Armstrong explained that they felt better to "go to a place like the Fillmore and the Warfield and know it's actually going to sell out" instead of playing to half-empty large venues.
 The Nimrod tour marked the first time the band performed its now-routine ritual of inviting audience members onstage to play instruments.
 During the tour, Armstrong felt that he became a better performer, noting, "I think some people walk away from a Green Day concert with the emotions you would get from some kind of theater performance where the crowd feels involved — where it's not just about the singer.
 It's not just about the band."